Volkswagen ID.3 review: boot space, seating & practicality

-The Volkswagen ID.3 has enough space for a family, but it's not the most spacious electric car of its type
+The Volkswagen ID.3 has enough room for a family and their luggage, but it's not the most spacious electric car of its type

 |Length||Width||Height||Boot volume (seats up/down)|

 Even though it’s roughly the same size as a Golf, the Volkswagen ID.3 is more spacious inside.
 That’s because it was designed as an electric car from the start, and the motor and batteries are more flexible in terms of where they can be placed than a combustion engine.

 The relatively sparse interior with few buttons means that there’s an airy feeling to the cabin in the front, and the seats are comfortable, too – especially if you go for the electrically-operated ergoComfort seats on the range-topping Pro S car, complete with adjustable lumbar support.

 Further to this, the light steering and effortless acceleration mean fatigue shouldn’t be an issue on long drives.